 Seb nods and collapses back into the chair with a sigh.
 Realistically, where else does he have to go?

-Marchand Brothers Book Two: The Billion Dollar Alternate Reality will be available March 15, 2019!
+Marchand Brothers Book One: The Billion Dollar Alternate Reality will be available March 15, 2019!
 Register for my mailing list to be reminded, and to receive a FREE eBook.